Search this site

 We have used the private Costa Rica healthcare systems a few times and have been very impressed by the results.

 Most medicines cost more in Costa Rica than in the United States.
 However, in many cases, due to the more relaxed lifestyle, healthier food and increased exercise, you may find that you don't need that blood pressure or cholesterol medicine.
 Once you are able to join La Caja, all medicines are free.

 Existing prescriptions from other countries can be refilled by taking the empty container to the pharmacy although certain controlled medication will require a Doctor's appointment prior to refill.

 In Costa Rica, the patient owns the test report and results.
 While Doctors retain the information, and will forward it upon request, you are responsible for keeping and bringing the data to other Doctors, if needed.
 This is a huge difference from the United States and reduces the cost because the huge and complex data infrastructure is not needed here.

 If you have major health issues, Costa Rica may not be for you unless you are willing to pay for private insurance and live close to one of the major private hospitals, mostly around San Jose and the adjacent suburbs.
 Live out in the country, and experience a major event, most likely you won't get help in time.

 For those paying out of pocket, medicine is expensive but services are not anywhere close to the amount they charge in the United States.

-You cannot qualify for CAJA until you become a temporary or permanent resident and this process takes 12-18 months before you are eligible, and only if you meet strict requirements to become a resident.
-See our immigration page for details.
+You cannot qualify for La Caja until you become a temporary resident.
+Temporary residency takes 18-24 months after you apply, and will be approved only if you meet all of the strict requirements.
+See our residency page for details.